Excerpts from Jim Conrad's

 "CAESAR'S MUSHROOMS" UP

-Caesar's Mushroom,
+Caesar's Mushroom, AMANITA JACKSONII

 Above you see a pretty little mushroom that popped up a couple of days after a rain this week.
-It's the "Caesar's Mushroom," "AMANITA CAESAREA."
+It's the "Caesar's Mushroom," "AMANITA JACKSONII."
 Both the English name and binomial are within quotation marks because it's not really the Caesar's Mushroom, which is European, and it's not really Amanita caesarea, for the same reason.
 But, the taxonomy of this group of fungi is in a big mess, and there aren't any better names.
 The whole thing is entertainingly explained by Tom Volk at http://botit.botany.wisc.edu/toms_fungi/mar2002.html.

 The various "Caesar's Mushrooms" are famous for being delicious.
 During my hermit days near here an acquaintance was familiar with the species and together we picked large numbers of them.
 They are about the best mushroom eating I've ever experienced.